How To Treat A Cat Bite: Treatment, Symptoms, Wound, And More

 When cat bites haven’t broken the skin tissue or the wounds are superficial, they can be treated at home without the need of a doctor or a veterinarian.

-However, sometimes the bite wound can be so severe that it can damage tendons, ligaments, bones or joints.
-In either case, the affected spot should be first and foremost treated against infection.
-The next step is preventing secondary bacterial infections and treating the spot for more severe injuries.
+However, sometimes the bite wound can be so severe that it can damage tendons, ligaments, bones, or joints.
+In either case, you need to treat the affected area to prevent infection.

 Treating Cat Bite Wounds On Humans